-PCB Power is a 20 years old Indian PCB manufacturing company located in Gujrat, it also provides PCB layout, component sourcing, assembly & stencil manufacturing services.
+PCB Power is a 20 years old Indian PCB manufacturing company located in Gujrat.
+They also provide PCB layout, component sourcing, assembly & stencil manufacturing services.

-Over the years I have used PCB Power services many times in various projects but I wasn’t able to review them as the PCBs I worked on were for commercial projects.
-Currently, I have been working on a personal project which is an extension of my earlier project call Constant Current Dummy Load.
+Over the years, I have used PCB Power services many times for various projects, but I couldn’t review them as the PCBs I worked on were for commercial projects.
+I have been working on a personal project which is an extension of my earlier project called Constant Current Dummy Load.

-Below is the 3D rendering of the PCB in KiCAD in comparison with the board I got from PCB Power.
+Below is the 3D rendering of the PCB in KiCAD with the board I got from PCB Power.

-“Above image is not clear as my mobile was not able to take a good picture in indoor lighting, the board actually came out very good!”
+“Above image is not clear as my mobile didn’t take a good picture in indoor lighting, but the board came out very good!”